reactive/data-client/docs/api/PollingSubscription.md

 > #### Note:
 >
-> This is already used by `RestProvider` by default.
+> This is already used by `CacheProvider` by default.